MDBAuth/EWR_tool/README.md

 **Notes on development of the tool**

-This is the version 0.9.4 of the EWR tool.
-Testing is still being undertaken.
+This is the version 1.0.0 of the EWR tool.

 **Disclaimer**
 Every effort has been taken to ensure the EWR database represents the original EWRs from state long term water plans as best as possible, and that the code within this tool has been developed to interpret and analyse these EWRs in an accurate way.
 However, there may still be unresolved bugs in the database and/or EWR tool.
 Please report any bugs to the issues tab under this GitHub project so we can investigate further.

-**Notes on development of the database**
+**Notes on development of the dataset of EWRs**
-The Environmental Assets & Functions Database (EAFD) migration to a machine readable format is underway.
-This migration may impact on the intricacies of the original EWRs.
-The MDBA has started working with NSW to ensure the translation from EWRs as they are written in the long term water plans to how they are interpreted by this tool is done in a scientifically robust manner.
+The MDBA has worked with NSW to ensure scientific robustness of EWRs has been maintained when translating from raw EWRs in the LTWPs to the machine readable format found in the dataset used by this tool.

 **Compatibility**
-The tool can currently evaluate most to all of EWRs in the following catchments.
-Evaluation of EWRs is largely dependent on the migration of the Environmental Assets & Functions Database (EAFD) database into a machine readable format.

 NSW:
 - All NSW catchments